bbenchoff/bbenchoff.github.io/pages/16NodeMachine.md

 ![Kicad view of the N4 Prototype](/images/ConnM/N4PrototypeKiCad.png)

 Routing this was a _pain_.
-Not too bad, because I used horizontal traces on layer 2 and vertical traces on layer 3, using the top and bottom for power and ground.
-This is exactly the idea I used [for Orthoroute](https://bbenchoff.github.io/pages/OrthoRoute.html), the 'GPU accelerated manhattan router` used to route the backplane for the full 4,096-node backplane.
+But not too bad, because I used horizontal traces on layer 2 and vertical traces on layer 3, using the top and bottom for power and ground.
+This is exactly the idea I used [for OrthoRoute](https://bbenchoff.github.io/pages/OrthoRoute.html), the 'GPU accelerated Manhattan router' used to route the backplane for the full 4,096-node backplane.

 # RISC-V With A CPLD: